What should I do?

 The rules today mean that you do not have to stop your studies or apply for leave from the university if you wish to take maternity leave.
 However you must make the university aware that you are either taking a break from studying or that you want to study part-time.

 You do not need to quit your studies.
-By informing the university of your maternity leave you will be made exempt from exams.
+By informing the university of your parental leave you will be made exempt from exams.
 You do this via www.sdu.dk/SPOC (note that students at the Faculty of Engineering must contact their Study Board).
 With the application you must submit medical record or the equivalent.

 - Study Sample